pynickle/Enchanting-Vanilla/README.md

 ### **9.** *Compress Slime Block*
 * Now you can make it compress into a compressed Slime block by placing an anvil on top of two consecutive slime blocks above and below.
-* It's more sticky and you can bounce higher and higher on it
+* It's more sticky, and you can bounce higher and higher on it